Technigo/project-business-site/README.md

 It is  **signup form** that we are building for this week.
 I am starting to get to know a little of Javascript better.

-A simple sign up form that confused more on how to code than the content itself.
+A simple sign up form that focus more on how to code than the content itself.
 It contains:

 - 3 x Text fields
 - 1 x A email field